HL7/fhir-military-service/input/pagecontent/index.md

     1.0](http://hl7.org/fhir/us/odh/index.html) (reusing best practices,
     PastOrPresentJob profile)

-The project team would like to thank our leadership and colleagues for their support in the development of Application Programming Interface (API) implementation guide:
+The project team would like thank our leadership and colleagues for their support in the development of Application Programming Interface (API) implementation guide: